gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetWriterMessageDataType/readme.md

 <!-- datatype -->
 ## DataSetWriterMessageDataType
+This Structure DataType is an abstract base type for message mapping specific DataSetWriter parameters.
+The abstract DataType does not define fields.

+The DataSetWriterMessageDataType Structure representation in the AddressSpace is defined in Table 19.
 <!-- end of description -->
 The fields of the DataSetWriterMessageDataType DataType are defined in the following table: